 - some have found that the finish of the irons tends to wear quickly

 The features and technologies of the Apex Pro iron can be summarized as follows:

-- a premium forged construction — the Apex Pro iron has a “1025 Carbon Steel” head that provides the type of soft and responsive feel demanded by skilled golfers.
+The Apex Pro iron has a 1025 Carbon Steel head that provides the type of soft and responsive feel demanded by skilled golfers.

-- tungsten weighted inserts, found in the soles of the long irons (2-5), make the irons easier to hit (improves forgiveness) and produce “Tour-type” launch conditions by lowering the center of gravity (CG).
+Tungsten weighted inserts, found in the soles of the long irons (2-5), make the irons easier to hit, improve forgiveness, and produce “Tour-type” launch conditions by lowering the center of gravity (CG).

-- high-performance wide grooves that reduce spin, heighten launch, as well as improve spin control and consistency from all types of lies.
+High-performance wide grooves reduce spin, heighten launch, and improve spin control and consistency from all types of lies.

-- a thin, ultra-hot face that delivers faster ball speeds and hence distance.
+A thin, ultra-hot face delivers faster ball speeds and hence distance.